Russell Brand Pleads Not Guilty to Charges of Rape and Sexual Assault in London Court

 His trial was scheduled for June 3, 2026 and is expected to last four to five weeks.

-Brand did not speak to reporters as he arrived at court wearing dark sunglasses, a suit jacket, a black collared shirt open below his chest, and black jeans.
+Brand didn't speak to reporters as he arrived at court wearing dark sunglasses, a suit jacket, a black collared shirt open below his chest and black jeans.
+In his right hand, he clutched a copy of the “The Valley of Vision,” a collection of Puritan prayers.

+The “Get Him To The Greek” actor known for risqué stand-up routines, battles with drugs and alcohol, has dropped out of the mainstream media in recent years and built a large following online with videos mixing wellness and conspiracy theories, as well as discussing religion.

+On a five-minute prayer video he posted Monday on social media, Brand wrote: “Jesus, thank you for saving my life.”

 The third accuser was a television employee who met Brand at a birthday party in a bar in 2004, where he allegedly grabbed her breasts before pulling her into a toilet and forcing her to perform oral sex.